SHozab29/SHozab29/README.md

 - 👋 Hi, I’m @SHozab29
-- 👀 I’m interested in Python and Rust programming
+- 👀 I’m interested in C# and .NET
 - 🌱 I’m currently learning BE CSE
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me : dm